 Dr Jurgen Schmidt

+These are troubled times - I offer a space for peace and reflection, helping to understand how the way we react to what life throws at us can make things even harder.
 I offer individual counselling using Mindfulness-based Humanistic Integrative Therapy.
-My specialty is Core Process Psychotherapy, combining Western approaches to psychotherapy with the wisdom and awareness of Eastern philosophy, providing a contemplative and psycho-spiritual approach.
+My specialty is Core Process Psychotherapy, combining Western approaches to psychotherapy with the wisdom and awareness of Buddhism, providing a contemplative and psycho-spiritual approach.

 There are no issues that are not appropriate for therapy.
 I work with individual adults, with an interest in trauma, although all issues are of interest to me.

 You may feel anxious, or depressed, you may be affected by psychosexual issues, by grief and bereavement, living with illness, especially HIV/AIDS, or caring for a loved one with a mental health problem.
 You may be going through problems coming from your multicultural background, having identity issues and trouble at reintegration.

 Training, qualifications & experience